abhisheksharma402/ProjectRepo/README.md

 1. WHAT DOES THE PROJECT ACTUALLY AIM AND HOW IT WORKS?
 We have created a college management system in which we can store the data of professors and students and then also fetch them accordingly.
 It also allows user to remove a professor or a student.
 •	Recruit a professor -> makes you add professor details.
 •	Search for a professor -> displays the professor information.
 •	Remove a professor-> makes you remove data of professor.
 •	Admit a student-> makes you add student details.
 •	Search for a student-> displays the student info.
-•	Remove a student->make you remove data of a student
+•	Remove a student->make you remove data of a student.
 •	Exit->ends the program.
 The names suggest what the functions would do.
 However, “Search for a professor” further takes the user to another menu.
 “Professor information block” which includes the following options->
 •	Fetch the details of all the professors.
 •	Fetch the details of the professors by name.
 •	Fetch the details of the professors by role.
 •	Fetch the details of the professors by subject.
 •	Fetch the details of the professors by college.
 •	Return to main menu.
 So, this menu allows us to search for Professors by various ways.
 Similarly, “Student information block” which includes the following options->
 •	Fetch the details of all the students.
 •	Fetch the details of all the students of a particular batch.
 •	Fetch the details of all the students of a particular batch.
 •	Fetch the details of all the students of a particular college.
 •	Return to main menu.

 2. WHAT WE USED->
 •	SWITCH CASE: -Switch case statement is used when we have multiple conditions and we need to perform different actions based on the condition.